Highways in Albania: History

 Since antiquity, the area of Albania served as an important crossroad within the Roman Empire through the Via Pubblica and Via Egnatia.
-The former passed through northern Albania, while the latter linked Rome with Byzantium, through Durres on the Adriatic Sea.
+The former passed through northern Albania, while the latter linked Rome with Byzantium, through Durrës on the Adriatic Sea.
 During World War I, occupying forces opened up new road sections mainly in the mountainous areas of the country.
-In King Zog's period, further road construction took place near Vlora and at Krraba Pass between Tirana and Elbasan.
+In King Zog's period, further road construction took place near Vlorë and at Krraba Pass between Tirana and Elbasan.

 The total length of Albania's roads more than doubled in the first three decades after World War II, and by the 1980s almost all of the country's remote mountain areas were connected, either by dirt or paved roads, with the capital city of Tirana, and ports on the Adriatic and Ionian Sea.
-Private car ownership was not allowed and the only vehicles circulating were state-owned trucks, agricultural and official's vehicles, buses, motorcycles, and bicycles.
+Private car ownership was not allowed and the only vehicles circulating were state-owned trucks, agricultural and official vehicles, buses, motorcycles, and bicycles.
 The country's roads, however, were generally narrow, poorly marked, pocked with holes, and in the early 1990s often crowded with pedestrians and people riding mules, bicycles, and horse-drawn carts.

 The largest road project in the history of Albania was the construction of the A1 dual carriageway from 2007 to 2010, linking Albania with Kosovo.
 The segment involved the carving of a mountainous terrain, and the construction of a 5.6 km long tunnel and dozens of bridges.
 In 2010, Prime Minister Sali Berisha announced plans to build several major highways.

-At present, major cities are linked with either single or dual carriageways or well maintained roads.
+At present, major cities are linked with either single or dual carriageways or well-maintained roads.
 There is a dual carriageway connecting the port city of Durrës with Tirana, Vlorë, and partially Kukës.
-In fact, there are three formal motorway segments in Albania: Thumanë-Milot-Rrëshen-Kalimash (A1), Levan-Vlorë (A2), and partly Tirane-Elbasan (A3).
-Most rural segments continue to remain in bad conditions as their reconstruction has only began in the late 2000s by the Albanian Development Fund.
+There are three formal motorway segments in Albania: Kashar-Thumanë-Milot-Rrëshen-Kalimash (A1), Levan-Vlorë (A2), and Tirana-Elbasan (A3).
+Most rural segments continue to remain in bad conditions as their reconstruction only began in the late 2000s by the Albanian Development Fund.

-Roads

 Classification

 All roads in the country are property of Albanian Road Authority (Autoriteti Rrugor Shqiptar (ARRSH)), a directorate subordinated to the Ministry of Transportation and Infrastructure based in Tirana.
 Currently, cars are free of payment while driving on both motorways and expressways except on A1 motorway which has become a toll highway since March 2018.
-A2 and A3 are planned to become toll highways in the near future.
+A2 and A3 are planned to become toll highways shortly.
 A new road system has been introduced in the early 2000s and is classified as follows: